jzhenghm/MyPlayAppTracking/README.md

 `curl -X POST -H "Content-Type: application/json"
 -d '{"app":"e-commerce web","version":"0.1.2","env":"prod","username":"mack","date":"2016-02-01"}' http://localhost:9000/journal/add`

-To check the tracking application updated with the new insertion, we open web ui and search current deployment and we will see the lastest deployment is at the top of search result.
+To check the tracking application updated with the new insertion, we can search current deployment on web interface and we will see the lastest deployment we just added is at the top of search results.